eclipse-kura/kura/CONTRIBUTING.md

 * Make your changes
 * Make sure you include test cases for non-trivial features
 * Make sure the test suite passes after your changes
+* Make sure proper headers are in place for each file (see above Legal Requirements)
 * Commit your changes into that branch
 * Use descriptive and meaningful commit messages
 * If you have a lot of commits squash them into a single commit